RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 	![screenshot](images/secretagents-start.png)

-+ There are two Sprites: Alex on the left who works in London and Dee on the right who is in another country.
++ There are two Sprites: __Alex__ on the left who works in London and __Dee__ on the right who is a secret agent in another country.

-+ You will also see an __alphabet__ list in the centre of the screen.
++ You will also see an __alphabet__ list in the centre of the stage.
 This contains the letters a to z and will be used to convert a letter into a number.
-You will need to scroll it up and down to check all the letters.
+You will need to scroll it up if you want to check all the letters.
 For example, __a = 1__, __z = 26__, __e = 5__.

 + We don't need to see the alphabet list as it won't change.
-Put the mouse cursor over the word __alphabet__ at the top of the list, __right-click__ and choose __Hide__ from the list of choices.
+Go to the 'Data blocks' { .blockdata } in the centre of the screen and you will see the alphabet list with a tick next to it.
+Click on the tick to turn it __off__ and this will hide the alphabet list on the stage.

 	![screenshot](images/secretagents-hide.png)

 ## Save your project { .save }

-# Step 2: Lists { .activity }
+# Step 2: Create Lists { .activity }

+You have already looked at one list, the __alphabet list__.
+A list is used to store multiple pieces of information together, so the alphabet list has 26 pieces of information which are the 26 letters of the alphabet.

-We will need to add three more lists to the Alex sprite.
+For this project, you will need to add three more lists to the Alex sprite.

 ## Activity Checklist { .check }